Australia women's national soccer team: The 1990s: Continued growth, Sermanni era 1

 In 1996, the team entered into its first kit sponsorship deal, with rising sportswear brand Asics.
 The deal was initiated during a chance conversation between team manager Sermanni, the CEO of the AWSA, Peter Hugg, and an Asics' representative, Lawrie McKinna, who had become a fan of women's football due to his acquaintance with former team member Janine McPhee.
 Asics and team management jointly developed the design of the first sponsored strip; it incorporated new technology that made it lighter and more comfortable for the players than their previous kit.
-In November 1997 Sermanni left to join Sanfrecce Hiroshima as assistant coach, he was replaced by Greg Brown as Matilda's head coach.
+In November 1997 Sermanni left to join Sanfrecce Hiroshima as assistant coach, he was replaced by Greg Brown as the Matildas head coach.

 The Matildas would assert their Continental strength at the 1998 Oceania Cup, which doubled as a World Cup qualifying tournament.
 Australia thrashed their Pacific island opposition in their group games and semi-final, before defeating hosts New Zealand in the final 3–1 (the only goal conceded for the tournament), and qualifying for the 1999 FIFA Women's World Cup in USA.
 At the tournament, Australia was grouped with Sweden, China and Ghana.
 In their opening match, they secured their first non-loss in a World Cup match with a 1–1 draw against the Ghanaians.
 Their following group matches were both 3–1 losses, finishing third in the group.

 Australia still did not have much attention and respect, with the Matildas forced to train with second-hand equipment from the Socceroos, not getting paid and with few games to play.
 In 1999, to promote themselves and raise funds for the team, most of the Matildas posed for an AWSA board-approved nude calendar, which sold over 40,000 units.